 Neutral is a choice

 Modern SaaS uses a deliberately restrained palette — white or very light gray backgrounds, one brand color, blacks and grays for everything else.
-This isn't laziness.
-It's a signal that the product is confident enough in what it does to not compete with its own interface.
-The design gets out of the way so the product can do the talking.
+The restraint signals confidence: the design stays subordinate so the product itself can do the work.

 Every element has a clear state